isabelstoddart/msdv-thesis/documentation/README.md

 | Statistics on Fields Medals | Amount of women who received Fields Medals and descriptions of them pulled from an article on the Fields Medal | https://www.nature.com/articles/d41586-020-01681-2#:~:text=Maryam%20Mirzakhani%20broke%20into%20the,Fields%20Medal%2C%20established%20in%201936. |
 | Statistics on Nobel Prizes in Medicine, Chemistry, and Physics | Amount of women who received the Nobel Prize in Medicine, Chemistry, and Physics pulled from an article on the Nobel Prize | https://apnews.com/article/nobel-prizes-chemistry-archive-3227341e3086af0cfee34a695416eeb9#:~:text=In%201983%2C%20Barbara%20McClintock%20won,chemistry%20and%20four%20in%20physics. |
 | Biographies of women affected by The Matilda Effect | Bios were pulled from multiple different sources | Hedy Lamarr, Vera Rubin, Chien-Shiung Wu, Ada Lovelace, Katherine Johnson (https://www.marieclaire.com/culture/g5026/female-discoveries-credited-to-men/?slide=1), Trotula of Salerno (https://thebestschools.org/magazine/brilliant-woman-greedy-men/), Maria Merian (https://www.biography.com/news/alice-ball-female-scientists) |

+### Case Study Data

+### Bachelor's Degrees Data

+### Occupations Data

+### Libraries and Media

+Where Did All The Great Women Go was developed using vanilla JavaScript.
+The project is deployed using github pages.
+The following libraries were used to create visualizations and interactions of the visual essay:

+* graph-scroll.js - used to run all of the transitions in the visualization and create the sticky element for scrolling.
+* D3.js - used to create most of the visualizations, particularly the grid of women, scientists taucase study visual,